 - Utilizing MSU resources for teaching with digital projects

-The learning community is facilitated by Kristen Mapes, Assistant Director of Digital Humanities, and Ellen Moll, Curriculum Development Specialist in the Center for Integrative Studies in the Arts and Humanities.
-Please direct any questions to Kristen and Ellen (firstname.lastname@example.org; email@example.com).
+The learning community is facilitated by Kristen Mapes, Assistant Director of Digital Humanities, and Andy Boyles Petersen, Digital Scholarship Librarian.
+Please direct any questions to Kristen and Andy (firstname.lastname@example.org; email@example.com).